An accurate and efficient framework for modelling the surface chemistry of ionic materials: Results

 In many cases, debates on the most stable adsorption configuration cannot be resolved from experiments alone.
 For example, techniques like FTIR spectroscopy, low-energy electron diffraction (LEED), or X-ray and ultraviolet photoelectron spectroscopy (XPS and UPS) only provide indirect evidence.
 Moreover, while scanning tunneling microscopy (STM) offers real-space images, its resolution is often insufficient for definitive interpretation~\cite{e.hamlynImagingOrderingWeakly2018}.
-The autoSKZCAM framework becomes particularly valuable within such contexts.
-Notably, both experiments~\cite{meixnerKineticsDesorptionAdsorption1992b,chakradharCarbonDioxideAdsorption2013a} and simulations~\cite{pacchioniInitioClusterModel1994b,jensenCO2SorptionMgO2005b,downingReactivityCO2MgO2013,mazheikaNiSubstitutionalDefects2016a} have long-debated between a chemisorbed or physisorbed configuration [\ref{fig:co2_configurations} and Sec.~\ref{si-sec:co2_configurations} of the Supplementary Information] of \ce{CO2} on MgO(001).
+The autoSKZCAM framework can be valuable within such contexts.
+Notably, both experiments~\cite{meixnerKineticsDesorptionAdsorption1992b,chakradharCarbonDioxideAdsorption2013a} and simulations~\cite{pacchioniInitioClusterModel1994b,jensenCO2SorptionMgO2005b,downingReactivityCO2MgO2013,mazheikaNiSubstitutionalDefects2016a} have debated between a chemisorbed or physisorbed configuration [\ref{fig:co2_configurations} and Sec.~\ref{si-sec:co2_configurations} of the Supplementary Information] of \ce{CO2} on MgO(001).
 With the autoSKZCAM framework, we show that it takes on a chemisorbed carbonate configuration in agreement with previous TPD measurements~\cite{chakradharCarbonDioxideAdsorption2013a,yanagisawaInteractionCO2Magnesium1995b}.
 Similarly, the adsorption of \ce{CO2}~\cite{sorescuCO2AdsorptionTiO22011,kubasSurfaceAdsorptionEnergetics2016c} on \ce{TiO2} rutile(110) [\ref{fig:rutile_co2_configurations} and Sec.~\ref{si-sec:co2_rutile_config} of the Supplementary Information] as well as \ce{N2O}~\cite{huesgesDispersionCorrectedDFT2014} on MgO(001) [\ref{fig:n2o_configurations} and Sec.~\ref{si-sec:n2o_configurations_si} of the Supplementary Information] have been debated to take on either a tilted or parallel geometry; the autoSKZCAM framework predicts the tilted geometry to be most stable for the former and the parallel geometry for the latter.
+Ultimately, it is the free energy of adsorption which dictates the relative stability of the geometries, but we expect missing entropic contributions from $H_\text{ads}$ to be small and within the error estimates of $H_\text{ads}$ for the systems studied here, only becoming prominent for large molecules or under confinement~\cite{collingeEffectCollectiveDynamics2020}.